A note on the total action of $4D$ Gauss-Bonnet theory: Introduction

+Even though the four dimensional Gauss-Bonnet theory was formulated at the level of field equations, nonetheless, it is instructive and important to probe different aspects of this theory, particularly to those which are not restricted to the field equation alone.
+This will not only add other important directions in the discussion of four dimensional Gauss-Bonnet theory but also help to find further flaws or strengths of this theory at a more fundamental level.
+In this work, we investigate one such aspect of this theory.
+In particular, here we explore and scrutinise the four-dimensional Gauss-Bonnet theory from the action point of view.\\

-In this work, we want to further explore and scrutinise the four-dimensional Einstein-Gauss-Bonnet theory, however, from the action point of view.
-Our aim is to analyse how the total action, consisting of various surface terms and counterterms in addition to the Einstein-Gauss-Bonnet action, with singular coupling $\alpha$ behaves in $D\rightarrow4$ limit.
+Our main aim here is to analyse how the total action, consisting of various surface terms and counterterms in addition to the Einstein-Gauss-Bonnet action, with singular coupling $\alpha$ behaves in $D\rightarrow4$ limit.
 The action analysis is essential to understand whether the theory is fundamentally in good shape or not.
 As is well known, the action (\ref{action}) has to be supplemented by the surface terms to have a well defined variational problem.
-These surface terms although do not modify the field equation, however, they are an integral part of the gravity action and should be discussed thoroughly in any gravity system.
+These surface terms although do not modify the field equation, however, they are an integral part of the gravity action.
+In other words, the Einstein-Gauss-Bonnet action alone is not sufficient to be considered as a well-defined theory and it need to be endowed by the various surface terms -- otherwise, there is no well defined variation problem to the action itself, which ultimately makes the theory ill-defined -- and these terms have to be investigated thoroughly.
 Similarly, counterterms are needed in the total action to make it IR finite.
 In particular, both on-shell action and surface terms suffer from infinities as the boundary is taken to infinity and these infinities can be removed by adding local counterterms in the action. \\

 Since the surface and counterterms live in one lower dimension, \textit{i.e.} at the boundary in $(D-1)$ dimensions, therefore one might expect that unlike various tensors (constructed from the $D$-dimensional metric) appearing in Einstein's field equation (\ref{EOM}), not all the surface and counterterms would come with a multiplicative $(D-4)$ factor.
 If that is the case then the singular coupling constant $\alpha$ will make the whole action divergent in the limit as $D\rightarrow4$.
 Our analysis suggests that this is indeed the case.
 In particular, both on-shell and surface terms diverge in the limit $D\rightarrow4$.
-We further highlight various issues related to the computation of counterterms for the four-dimensional Einstein-Gauss-Bonnet theory.
+We further highlight various issues related to the computation of counterterms for the four-dimensional Einstein-Gauss-Bonnet theory.\\